SuperOfficeDocs/superoffice-docs/user-guide/en/ui/in-service/profiles/index.md

 * Common profiles are linked to a role and apply to all users who have that role.
 * A global profile is used as the default profile and applies to all those who do not have a personal profile or who have not been assigned a common profile on the basis of the role they belong to.

-Using profiles, SuperOffice Service can be adapted to the needs of individual users, groups of users or the whole organisation.
+Using profiles, SuperOffice Service can be adapted to the needs of individual users, groups of users or the whole organization.

 ## What would you like to find out more about?